-- Respectful Relationships Committee and curriculum embedded practices - Circle practice each Monday morning where students can express feelings, emotions and share with the class what is going on in their lives. - Weekly Student Representative Council (SRC) Meetings. - Establishment of SRC and buddy program (rainbow vests). - Access to Education Support and Youth Workers each day.
+- Respectful Relationships Committee and curriculum embedded practices. - Circle practice each Monday morning where students can express feelings, emotions and share with the class what is going on in their lives. - Fortnightly Student Representative Council (SRC) Meetings. - Student representatives on the School Council. - Anonymous student suggestion box. - Weekly Social and Emotional Learning classes. - Access to Education Support, a Youth Worker and Psychologist each day. - Support Services Directory created for students and staff to access. - Wellbeing noticeboard. - Weekly Home Group sessions. - Promote and monitor positive online behaviours with training and support for students.

-- Support Services Directory created for students and staff to access. - Wellbeing noticeboard. - · Student led assemblies. - Weekly Home Group sessions. - Promote and monitor positive online behaviours with training and support for students. - Partnerships with external organisations for delivery of appropriate training e.g., sexual abuse, self-harm, self-esteem training. - Wellness Therapists on site weekly - Onsite posters that are teen friendly and promote student rights. - Gender diversity programs and all staff wear the LGBTIQ colours pinned to their lanyards. - Ongoing training for staff on how to communicate appropriately and assist students to feel safe listened to and empowered. - Documented clear procedures for responding to and reporting allegations of child abuse. - A system for continuous review and improvement.
+- Partnerships with external organisations for delivery of appropriate training e.g., sexual abuse, self-harm, self-esteem training. - Care team meetings. - Biannually Student Progress Meetings. - Annual Student Feedback Surveys. - School leadership having an open door policy for students. - Onsite posters that are teen friendly and promote student rights. - Gender diversity programs and all staff wear the LGBTIQ colours pinned to their lanyards. - Ongoing training for staff on how to communicate appropriately and assist students to feel safe listened to and empowered. - Documented clear procedures for responding to and reporting allegations of child abuse.

-12. Family engagement
+13. Family engagement